 Start a notebook and document your contacts with the insurance company.
 Date and timestamp each entry and write a brief description of the information discussed.
 Include the names of employees you spoke to and any advice they offered.
 Include photos of your home that show the damage.
 We keep track of all communication with the insurance company and include photos from the initial visit all the way through completion.

 As a customer of Mr. Restore, you don't have to worry about these items since we keep all of them in our mobile-friendly software that you have access to any time.
 These documents and communication at any point in time to keep you up to date on the progress of your project.
 For more information on our project management system, visit www.Job-Dox.com

 Whether your home was rendered uninhabitable or can be repaired or salvaged by a fire restoration service, it is vital that you document the expected loss or cost to you.
 A fire damage restoration company can assess your home and belongings to determine what can be salvaged and what should be considered a loss.
 As an added plus, they often have experience handling insurance claims and can guide you through the process.

-If you have recently suffered fire damage in your home, contact us to discuss your needs.
+Contact us to discuss your needs if you have recently suffered fire damage in your home.